HomeLatest NewsIndustryWhatsApp Pay India head Manesh Mahatme ends his 18-month stint, many join Amazon India

 In a top level exit, India head Manesh Mahatme has announced to end his 18-month long stint with the Meta-owned messaging app.
 Manesh Mahatme, director and head of WhatsApp Pay in India is reported to have resigned earlier this month.

-Mahatme, who was earlier director and board member of Amazon Pay India, was hired by WhatsApp to head its payments vertical in April 2021.
+Mahatme, was earlier director and board member of Pay India, was hired by WhatsApp to head its payments vertical in April 2021.
 As director of WhatsApp Pay, he focussed on enhancing the payments experience for users and scaling the service.

-Mahatme is likely to rejoin his former employer in a strategic role.
+Mahatme is likely to rejoin his former employer Amazon India in a strategic role.
 “Manesh has played an important role in expanding the access to ‘payments on WhatsApp’ in India, and we wish him every success for his future endeavours.
-Payments on WhatsApp is a priority for Meta and we will continue to innovate and drive momentum as part of our broader efforts to bring the next 500 million Indians into the payments ecosystem,” a Meta spokesperson confirmed.
+Payments on WhatsApp is a priority for Meta and we will continue to innovate and drive momentum as part of our broader efforts to bring the next 500 million Indians into the digital payments ecosystem,” a Meta spokesperson confirmed.

 Advertisement